New Zealand mosque shooter gets life imprisonment without parole | DW | 27.08.2020

 Judge Cameron Mander of the Christchurch High Court said that a finite term would not be sufficient.

-"Your crimes, however, are so wicked that even if you are detained until you die it will not exhaust the requirements of punishment and denunciation," said Mander as he handed down a sentence unprecedented in New Zealand legal history.
+"Your crimes ... are so wicked that even if you are detained until you die it will not exhaust the requirements of punishment and denunciation," said Mander as he handed down a sentence unprecedented in New Zealand legal history.

 "Your actions were inhuman,'' the judge said.
 "You deliberately killed a 3-year-old infant as he clung to the leg of his father…As far as I can discern, you are empty of any empathy for your victims."